Google announced an update to its Chrome store policies this week that requires all extensions to be explicit about user data collection and use.

 Google now requires that the use or transfer of user data be for the primary benefit of the user and in accordance with the stated purpose of the extension,” in order to limit the manner in which extension developers use collected data.

-In addition, Google does not allow user data to be sold by extension developers and prohibits the use/transfer of that data for personalised advertising, creditworthiness or for any form of credit qualification.
+In addition, Google does not allow user data to be sold by extension developers and prohibits the use/transfer of that data for personalized advertising, creditworthiness, or for any form of credit qualification.

-“The item listing page will also show whether the developer has certified that this new policy complies with their extension,” describes the organisation.
+“The item listing page will also show whether the developer has certified that this new policy complies with their extension,” describes the organization.

 The new regulation allows developers looking to publish or upgrade an extension to include data use information from the developer dashboard’s privacy page, providing specifics of what data is being obtained and compliance certification with the new Restricted Access Policy.

-To make it easy for developers, the disclosure form is organised by type, and maps precisely the disclosures that will be shown to Chrome users.
+To make it easy for developers, the disclosure form is organized by type and maps precisely the disclosures that will be shown to Chrome users.
 Most of this data will be consistent with current privacy policies supplied to the Chrome Web Store by developers, the Internet giant says.